mrkkrp/markkarpov.com/tutorial/exceptions.md

 tries to `cast` the inner value to the desired type `e`.
 If we have got something inside `Just`, the exception is of the correct type and we can do something with it, otherwise we just re-throw it.
-This is what happens inside of `catch` and similar functions that catch exceptions:
+This is what happens inside of `catch` and similar functions:

 ```haskell
 catch :: Exception e